 Lots of fresh ice

-There's a not inconsiderable amount of prep work involved here but the result is always worth it.
-Top and quarter your strawberries, slice your orange into half moons, peel your cucumber into long strips and pick the leaves off a bushy sprig of mint.
+There's a bit of prep work involved here, but the result is always worth it.
+Top and quarter your strawberries, slice your orange into half-moons, peel your cucumber into long strips and pick the leaves off of a bushy sprig of mint.
 In a large jug or pitcher, pour out five measures of gin then layer a few cubes of ice (the larger and fresher the better), before adding one or two pieces of each of the garnish elements.
 Continue until you nearly reach the top then gently pour over the Fever-Tree Ginger Ale and serve.

 Mixers: Ginger Ale